 The Rowan Mine property is comprised of 119 claims.
-A joint venture with Goldcorp includes 117 of these claims and the other two claims, which host the Red Summit Mine, are owned 100% by the Company.
-The joint venture claims are 60% owned by West Red Lake Gold and 40% owned by Goldcorp, and include 50 patented, 18 leased, and 49 staked claims.
+A joint venture with Evolution Mining includes 117 of these claims and the other two claims, which host the Red Summit Mine, are owned 100% by the Company.
+The joint venture claims are 69% owned by West Red Lake Gold and 31% owned by Evolution Mining, and include 50 patented, 18 leased, and 49 staked claims.
 The Rowan Mine property hosts significant regional gold bearing structures which intersect near the former producing Rowan Mine.
 The Rowan Mine was in development from the late 1930s to the 1950s with mine workings consisting of a vertical shaft, three levels including an adit on the first level, and underground exploration of drifting and raising along several gold zones.

 The Rowan Mine Resource